sebbacon/respire/views/spirometry/index.md

 Whilst it is not a requirement of the NMC, or MDU, if delegates wish to be placed on the National Register, which is held by ARTP, our course content will prepare you for this.
 Further details will be provided during the study day(s).

-If you are a CCG, or private company and would like to commission our services, please contact us on info@respiratorymatters.com to discuss your requirements.
+If you are a CCG, ICB, PCN or private company and would like to commission our services, please contact us on info@respiratorymatters.com to discuss your requirements.
 Discounts are available.

 ## Spirometry courses